mxmcv/th-magna-25/README.md

 **Audit & Compliance**
 - Comprehensive audit logs for every critical operation
-- Filterable by entity type, action, date range
+- Filterable by entity type, action
 - Exportable to CSV for compliance reporting
 - Immutable log table (no updates/deletes, only inserts)